AhmedMourad0/no-copy/README.md

 User("Ahmed", "+201234567890").copy(phoneNumber = "Happy birthday!") // copy is private in User
 ```

-However, mirroring internal constructors is not currently support, for now, consider
+*However, mirroring internal constructors is not currently support.*
- using `@Shatter` instead and provide your own `copy` method.
+*For now, consider using `@Shatter` instead and provide your own `copy` method.*

 ## Installation (not published yet)

-Apply the gradle plugin.
+Apply the gradle plugin:

 ```gradle
 buildscript {